Astronomy equipment — telescopes, mounts, and accessories for UK stargazing

 The 3-axis adjustment means you can centre the phone's camera precisely over the eyepiece exit pupil — the critical step in phone-eyepiece astrophotography.
 Get this right and you capture sharp, detailed Moon craters and Jupiter's belts.
 Get it wrong and you get vignetting (dark edges).
 The NexYZ removes the trial-and-error.

 The downsides are obvious: you're limited by your phone's sensor and lens.
 A modern smartphone has a fine sensor, but it's still optimised for general photography, not astronomy.
 Long exposures create hot pixels.
 Low-light performance is noisy.
-But for £40, it's hard to complain.
+But at around £55, it's hard to complain.

 Our verdict: